An excellent Latin America and the Caribbean option for international trade.

 Belize became a British Crown Colony in 1862 and became independent in 1981.
 Belize is now a parliamentary democracy.

 The Belize International Business Company (IBC) is the most popular form of offshore corporate structure.
+It allows you to open offshore company in Belize.

 International Business Corporation (IBC)